[?] Subscribe To This Site

 Solar Cooking When is the Best Time?

-Solar Cooking When it is summer or winter...in the desert... at the beach?
-At certain times of the year solar cooking can be a little challenging.
+Whether you are Solar Cooking in the summer or winter...in the desert, backyard or at the beach; At certain times of the year solar cooking can be a little challenging.

 But it is possible to cook year around in many places throughout the United States, and elsewhere in the world, but it is done so with the understanding that there are some limitations during the fall,winter and early spring seasons when the sun is lower on the horizon and the intensity of the UV rays are not quite as great.